bonganim911/country-flags-app/README.md

 Our React app integrates with an API, document available on [backend service](https://github.com/bonganim911/country-service).

 Trade-offs
+- Fetching of flags information used Backend API not directly using Open API, since backend handle this function.
+  - Not clear from requirements statement whether to fetch directly FE -> Open API or as its mentioned in overview to integrate with backend api.
 - Performance:
   - Could have implemented Lazy loading to improve initial load time.
   - Did not optimize images or assets further due to project scope.
+- Lint
+  - Linting not working as expected on ci, due to time constraint decided to not run it on pipeline.
+But can be run on pre git push.